peasantsboot/GuidelinesExercise/exercises/ex2/README.md

 ### Option 1: Using Bruno API client

 1. Open the Bruno application on your laptop, expand the **Guidelines Exercises** collection and select the POST request **Request Purchase Order**.
 Paste the copied end point from the clipboard into the URL field or simply replace the **XX** in the URL with the id provided to you.
-Mmaintain your ID **XX** in the **PurchaseOrderNumber** attribute of the sample message.
+Maintain your ID **XX** in the **PurchaseOrderNumber** attribute of the sample message.
 Ensure that the **eu03** environment has been selected.
 Then trigger a message by selecting the **Send Request** button on the upper right.

 <br>![](/exercises/ex2/images/02-01-SendRequestFirstTime.png)